mohamedhamedd/mohamedhamedd/README.md

 # Mohammed Hamed
-I'am Mohammed from Egypt, and I'am Android developer.I really enjoy learning programing languages, I also enjoy using Adobe Xd, Photoshop, Illustrator UI,UX, and design in general.
+I’m Android developer with 3+ years of experience.
+I really enjoy learning programing.
+I also enjoy wireframing, UI UX, and design in general.

 ## Skills and Experience
 * Kotlin